Please click on the topics below to read more about those areas.

-Download form here: Returning Student Appeal Form
+Download form here: Current Student Special Circumstance Appeal Form

 Notes for ALL appeals: Not all appeals will result in increased aid.
 Nor should CIM be expected to provide institutional financial aid to cover an unexpected loss of financial resources while enrolled for study.
 In such circumstances, the student may need to take out additional loans privately, take a leave of absence or withdraw from school.
 Ability to pay is a consideration that must be made when deciding which school to attend.
 CIM's admission philosophy is to encourage students and parents to find a school that is "the best fit"; "best fit" includes financial affordability.
 All appeals are considered on a case by case basis.